atlarge-research/wta-tools/submodules/wta-tools/README.md

-## wta-tools is based on the work of Laurens Versluis[@lfdversluis](https://github.com/lfdversluis) and [@JaroAmsterdam](https://github.com/JaroAmsterdam)
+## [wta-tools](https://github.com/atlarge-research/wta-tools) is the work of Laurens Versluis[@lfdversluis](https://github.com/lfdversluis) and [@JaroAmsterdam](https://github.com/JaroAmsterdam)
-## The github repo for the script: https://github.com/atlarge-research/wta-tools

 # wta-tools
-wta-tools validates the Spark plugin parquet output in the WTA format.
+wta-tools validates the Spark plugin Parquet output in the WTA format.
 You can find the WTA format schema at: https://wta.atlarge-research.com/traceformat.html

 ## Running wta-tools
 The instructions below are meant for running the tool in any environment.